Independence County Library Internet Public Access and Public Computer Use Policy

 The Independence County Library provides access to public computers and the Internet for Independence County residents of all ages.
 All computer/Internet users must have a current Independence County Library card and must present the card at every visit to the circulation staff before being allowed to use the library's public computers.

-If patron has five (5) library items overdue more than 14 days, or fines over $10.00, he/she will not be permitted to use the library's public computers until the overdue items have been returned or the overdue items have been paid for and the fines have been paid.
+If patron has three (3) library items overdue more than 14 days, or fines in any amount on his/her account, he/she will not be permitted to use the library's public computers until the overdue items have been returned or paid for, if lost, and the fines have been paid.

 Library patrons use the Internet at their own discretion.
 The Internet is an unregulated medium.
 Not all sources on the Internet provide information that is current, accurate, or complete.
 The Independence County Library is unable to control or monitor the content of the materials on the Internet, and is not responsible for its content.